russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-3.md

 ## Conclusion

 The final prototype met all core performance and design criteria.
 It delivered consistent icing deposition within ±2 mm of design paths, demonstrated modularity and user-friendliness, and remained within the prescribed budget and size constraints.
 Overall, the project demonstrates the viability of a low-cost, precision food printer built from accessible components and guided by structured engineering design principles.
-See below for examples of the printer in action.
+See below for an example of the printer in action.

 <div style="text-align: center;">
     <img src="/images/Printing_heart_x1.gif" alt="icing_heart" style="max-width: 100%; width: 45%; height:auto;">
 </div>
-<p style="text-align: center; font-size: 0.9em; color: #888; margin-top: 0;">Figure 5: Demonstration of Print Geometries: Heart</p>
+<p style="text-align: center; font-size: 0.9em; color: #888; margin-top: 0;">Figure 3: Demonstration of Print: Heart</p>